 About this Course

-This course will help you upgrade your Matrigma matrix-solving skills in less than two hours!
+This course will help you upgrade your Matrigma matrix-solving skills in less than five hours!
 Through this course, you will quickly review the essentials of matrix-solving strategies and understand what to expect on the Matrigma, a matrix-based test.

 The course is comprised of both practice and learning sessions.
 But first, you will go through a sample test to get a feel for the challenge ahead.
-In it, you will solve questions within a time limit.
+In it, you will answer questions within a time limit.
 Once done, you will have the option to review your answers and question explanations.

 Following the test experience, we will guide you through learning lessons with essential information about your upcoming Matrigma test.
-These lessons will help you understand the underlying technics that are essential for succeeding in the test.
+These lessons will help you understand the underlying techniques that are essential for succeeding in the test.

-The course is then concluded with four full-length simulations that accurately follow the structure and concepts of the Matrigma Test.
+The course is then concluded with four full-length simulations that accurately follow the structure and concepts of the Classic Matrigma Test.
 Once you submit each of the tests, you will be able to get a test summary and even see how well you performed in comparison to other people who have taken the test.

 Skills You Will Learn